microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/cloudpcreports-getcloudpcrecommendationreports.md

 ---
 title: "cloudPcReports: getCloudPcRecommendationReports"
-description: "Get the device recommendation related reports for CloudPCs, it can be the usage category report which categorize the cloudPC with "Undersized", "Oversized", "Rightsized", "Underutilized", and also provide the recommended SKU if current Cloud PC is not Rightsized."
+description: "Get the device recommendation related reports for CloudPCs, it can be the usage category report which categorize the cloudPC with `Undersized`, `Oversized`, `Rightsized`, `Underutilized`, and also provide the recommended SKU if current Cloud PC is not `Rightsized`."
 author: "XiaolouT"
 ms.localizationpriority: medium
 ms.prod: "cloud-pc"